AdvanceMint works to advance plant science and invest in mint farmers and their communities to ensure their crop thrives for generations.

 In terms of a narrator, you can’t do much better than Sir David Attenborough (of the “Planet Earth” and “Blue Planet” series), so we’ll let him explain:

-As he mentioned, for each ad featuring animals, the Lion’s Share calls for companies to send 0.5 percent of their media spend to a fund dedicated to supporting the UNDP’s work protecting animal habitats.
+As he mentioned, for each ad featuring animals, the Lion’s Share calls for companies to send 0.5% of their media spend to a fund dedicated to supporting the UNDP’s work protecting animal habitats.
 Our goal?
 Raise $100 million a year by 2021 to help protect endangered animals for future generations.

-For Mars, this effort falls right in line with our broader efforts as well.
+For Mars, this effort falls right in line with our Sustainable in a Generation Plan as well.

 “The Lion’s Share is exactly the sort of ambitious initiative we need to take in order to ensure we foster a Healthy Planet on which everyone — including animals — can thrive.
-For Mars, it’s another step in living the commitments of our "Sustainable in a Generation plan." — Andrew Clark, President of Mars Wrigley Confectionery
+For Mars, it’s another step in living the commitments of our Sustainable in a Generation plan." — Andrew Clarke, President of Mars Confectionery

 As our Senior Director of Sustainability Engagement and Partnerships, Lisa Manley suspected she might be able to cut some plastic packaging waste out of her life.
 But it took a hard look in the mirror to see just how much she was using every day.